 SB 1129 – PAGA Reform.
 The Private Attorney’s General Act (PAGA) authorizes aggrieved employees to file lawsuits against employers for labor code violations.
 This bill will make the following changes: 1) fixes exiting law that provides employers with limited “right to cure” for technical pay stub violations ; and 2) provides that a violation in which employees do not suffer any actual economic or physical harm, the total aggregate penalty is no more than $5,000.
 Status: Pending.

 AB 2225 & AB 1972 Smog Check; Exemption – Historic Vehicles.
 This bill exempts motor vehicles that are operated primarily for purposes of historic exhibitions or other similar purpose from smog check program.
 AB 1972 would exempt all collector motor vehicle from smog check program.
 Status: Pending.

-- Private Post-Secondary Education.
-AB 1343 & AB 1345.
-Oppose unless amended.
-These bills are part of of bill package targeting bad actors in the Private Post-Secondary Education.
+AB 1343 & AB 1345 – Private Post Secondary Education.
+These bills are part of a bill package targeting bad actors in the Private Post Secondary Education.
 These bills need to be amended to address concerns, otherwise they will negatively impact good performing schools including Universal Technical Institute (UTI).
-Status: Both bills held in Committee.
-Two year bills.
+Status: Pending.